symfony/symfony-docs/bundles/extension.rst

 .. caution::

-    If you removed the default file with service definitions (i.e.
+    If you removed the default file with service definitions (e.g.
     ``app/config/services.yml``), make sure to also remove it from the ``imports`` key in ``app/config/config.yml``.